MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Remove-MgSecurityCaseEdiscoveryCaseCustodianHold.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1P15Ma7SecurityCasesEdiscoverycasesEdiscoverycaseIdCustodiansMicrosoftGraphSecurityRemoveholdPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPaths1P15Ma7SecurityCasesEdiscoverycasesEdiscoverycaseIdCustodiansMicrosoftGraphSecurityRemoveholdPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Ids <String[]>]`:

-INPUTOBJECT `<ISecurityIdentity>`: Identity Parameter
+INPUTOBJECT <ISecurityIdentity>: Identity Parameter
   - `[AlertId <String>]`: key: id of alert
+  - `[AttackSimulationOperationId <String>]`: key: id of attackSimulationOperation
   - `[AuthoredNoteId <String>]`: key: id of authoredNote
   - `[CaseOperationId <String>]`: key: id of caseOperation
   - `[CloudAppSecurityProfileId <String>]`: key: id of cloudAppSecurityProfile